Kazimierz Piechowski: Imprisonment

 They left through the main Auschwitz camp through the Arbeit Macht Frei gate.
 They had taken a cart and passed themselves off as a Rollwagenkommando, a work group that consisted of between four and twelve inmates pulling a freight cart instead of horses.

 Bendera went to the motor pool while Piechowski, Lempert, and Jaster went to the warehouse where uniforms and weapons were stored.
-They entered via a coal bunker that Piechowski had helped fill.
+They entered via a coal bunker that Piechowski had helped to fill.
 He removed a bolt from the lid so it wouldn't self-latch when closed.
 Once in the building, they broke into the room containing the uniforms and weapons, arming themselves with four machine guns and eight grenades.

 Bendera arrived in a Steyr 220 Sedan belonging to SS-Hauptsturmführer Paul Kreuzmann.

 As a mechanic, he was often allowed to test drive cars around the camp.
 He entered the building and changed into an SS uniform like the others.
 They then all entered the car, with Bendera driving, Piechowski in the front passenger seat, Lempert and Jaster in the back.
 Bendera drove toward the main gate.
 Jaster carried a report that Witold Pilecki (deliberately imprisoned in Auschwitz to prepare intelligence about The Holocaust and who would not escape until 1943) had written for Armia Krajowa's headquarters.
-When they approached the gate it did not open.
+When they approached the gate, it did not open.

 With the car stopped, Piechowski opened the door and leaned out enough for the guard to see his rank insignia and yelled at him to open the gate.
 The gate opened and the four drove off.